Chromis chromis: Fishing

 Due to small size Chromis chromis has minor role in commercial fishing.
 As a game fish, it is often caught during the day on light tackle.
 Small hooks are baited with bread, pasta, small chunks of fish, mussels, worms, small prawns etc. It can be caught in fish traps and nets.
 Due to small size, it is rarely caught with a speargun.
 It is also used as a baitfish for larger species which predate on damselfish schools such as conger eel Conger conger and common dentex Dentex dentex.

-Cuisine

-White meat is soft and tender.
-Unfortunately, due to small size, it is mostly pan fried.
-Boiled with other small fish is used for fish soup.
-Larger specimens are prepared as part of mixed fish stew.